pspanoudakis/System-Programming-Projects/README.md

 In `/searchVaccinationStatus` (as well as in the beginning when receiving all the child Monitor Bloom Filters), the parent process uses `select()` to choose the Monitor to receive data from.
 In this way, a slower Monitor will not prevent the parent from receiving the data of other, faster Monitors.

+### Pipe Messaging "protocol"
+`app/pipe_msg` files provide routines for sending and receivng data through fifo pipes.
+There are routines for sending and receiving `unsigned [long]/[short] int` variables, `BloomFilter` objects (the byte arrays are sent/received), `Date` objects (the day/month/year fields), `char*` arrays as well as `char` variables (used for sending/receiving message types).

+- When sending/receiving `int` or `char`, just the variable bytes are sent/received wihtout any special operation taking place.
+- When sending a `char*`, the **length** of the string is sent first, followed by the actual string bytes.
+Symmetrically, the receiver first asks for the string length and then receives the string bytes (so as to know when to stop receiving).
+- To send a `BloomFilter`, `sendBloomFilter` just writes the byte array of the filter to the pipe.
+On the other hand, `updateBloomFilter` takes an existing `BloomFilter` as argument, receives the sent filter byte array through the pipe and updates the existing one using bitwise-OR.

 ### ADT's used by the App
 - **Skip List**: It is implemented using an array of pointers to Skip List Nodes, which are the head nodes of each layer.